 The ophthalmologist will usually prescribe steroidal anti-inflammatory medication that can be taken as eye drops, swallowed as a pill, injected around or into the eye, infused into the blood intravenously or via a capsule surgically implanted inside the eye.
 Long-term steroid use may produce side effects such as stomach ulcers, osteoporosis (bone thinning), diabetes, cataracts, glaucoma, cardiovascular disease, weight gain, fluid retention, and Cushing’s syndrome.
 Usually, other agents are started if it appears that patients need moderate or high doses of oral steroids for more than 3 months.

-Other immunosuppressive agents that are commonly used include medications such as Mycophenolate, Azathioprine, Methotrexate and Cyclosporine.
+Other immunosuppressive agents that are commonly used include medications such as Disease-Modifying Anti-Rheumatics (DMARD), Antimetabolites, and Calcineurin Inhibitors.
 These treatments require regular blood tests to monitor for possible side effects.
 In some cases, biologic response modifiers (BRM), or biologics, such as adalimumab, infliximab, daclizumab, abatacept, and rituximab are used.
-These drugs target specific elements of the immune system.
-Some of these drugs may increase the risk of having cancer.
+These medication target specific elements of the immune system.
+Some of these medications may increase the risk of having cancer.